Some people’s sole purpose in life is to make others around them miserable.

 What?
 Fuck!
 I did not expect that.
 What the hell would I do with the posters couriered to the Mayor of St. Petersburg?
 Think, think, think!

 “Actually, it’s a bit of an emergency, if you know what I mean?...”
 I had no idea myself, but the voice expressed full understanding.
 “Would you mind if our representative picks it up from you this afternoon?…”

 “Of course!
 If this is not an inconvenience!… What an honor!
 Everything will be ready by lunchtime!”

 “Thank you SO MUCH”, I exhaled.
 “You can’t imagine how helpful you’ve been.
 I will be sure to mention this to the Mayor.
 Our courier will drop by in the afternoon”.

 I dropped the receiver as if it were about to bite me.
 So far so good.
-Now, where on earth am I about to find a courier to pick up the bloody things up?…
+Now, where on Earth am I about to find a courier to pick the bloody things up?…

 A quick mental tally of people I knew in Moscow came up with the total number of 4.
 Three were relatives, and thus unreliable.
 The 4th one was a former childhood friend I lost touch with about 10 years ago, so also out of the question.
 Then, suddenly I remembered: when I was interviewing for this job, they said something about having an office in Moscow.
 This would be perfect!
 Who can I ask about it?…

 My choice wasn’t too big – in two weeks on the job the only people I interacted with were Her Highness and the office driver we spent hours at the airport with, picking up visiting clients.
 Bingo!

 “Why are you whispering?”